temporal-sa/temporal-infra-provisioning-demo/README.md

 ### Non-Recoverable Failure

-This deploys an admin user to Temporal Cloud which will fail due to a hard policy failure.
+This can deploy an admin user to Temporal Cloud which will fail due to a hard policy failure, or can delete the environment variables and fail out w/ a `non_retryable_error`.